Riba Rocks music and arts festival…

 Riba Rocks music and arts festival celebrates new, international music and creativity in an olive finca located near the village of Riba-roja d’Ebre, Catalunya, Spain.
 We are situated near to the stunning River Ebro and surrounded by picturesque mountain backdrop.

 ‘La Vall’ (The Valley) is getting ready to host it’s 4th Riba Rocks festival on September 2nd, 3rd and 4th 2016.
-Earlybird tickets will be available very soon!
+Earlybird tickets are available NOW!

 This eco off-grid festival is set in a natural ampitheatre and showcases amazingly talented solo artists, bands and DJs from the UK, Spain and further afield.
 With the art market, creative workshops and much more!!
 We welcome some of the best up and coming talent from all over the world with DJ sets taking you through to sunrise.